- Introduction

 • Standard Mortgage Term 1 year

-What Do Private Lenders Look for in a Borrower?
+What Do The Best Private Mortgage Lenders Look for in a Borrower?

 For some private lenders that approve mortgage requests, the decision to approve a mortgage can sometimes be a deeply personal decision for the lender.
-Just as there is variance in the lenders that are available, there is variance in the type of borrower that a private lender will be seeking.
+Private lenders seek diverse borrower types, mirroring the variety among available lenders in the market.

-The private lender will also be looking at the capital or overall assets that the borrower brings to the table, which includes all sources of available income, any additional properties, or large assets that could be used as collateral on the mortgage loan.
+The private lender will also scrutinize the capital or overall assets that the borrower brings to the table, encompassing all sources of available income, any additional properties, or significant assets that could serve as collateral on the mortgage loan.

-This kind of person has experienced the loss of a job, severe injury, or some other traumatic event that negatively impacted their cash flow.
+Individuals experiencing job loss, severe injury, or other traumatic events may encounter cash flow difficulties.
 They have difficulty making all their payments in the short term and require temporary financial assistance.

-With Ontario real estate values on the rise, many people with no expendable income have large amounts of home equity.
-These people can opt to use their property for secured loans, which carry far lower interest rates than unsecured loans.
-The money is used for a wide variety of things, including bill payments, education expenses, and renovation financing.
+With Ontario real estate values rising, many people with no expendable income have large amounts of home equity.
+These people can use their property for secured loans, which carry far lower interest rates than unsecured loans.
+The money serves various purposes, such as bill payments, education expenses, and financing renovations.

-People without solid financial literacy skills may have a tendency to accumulate expensive debt, resulting in their debts spiraling out of control.
+People without solid financial literacy skills may tend to accumulate expensive debt, spiralling out of control.
 While most lenders will reject the loan based on the merits of the borrower, a private lender can approve a loan solely on the equity in the property.
-A good private lender will analyze this person’s situation and recommend methods of staying out of debt in the future.
+The best private mortgage lender will analyze this person’s situation and recommend methods of staying out of debt in the future.

-This includes those looking to make major renovations on a property and are seeking short term financing to achieve their goals with the objective of refurbishing and eventually selling the property or refurbishing and renting out the property for investment income.
+This includes those looking to make major renovations on a property and seeking short-term financing to achieve their goals with the objective of refurbishing and eventually selling the property or refurbishing and renting out the property for investment income.

-Private lenders are often approached by builders and real estate developers that are looking for quick financing on a short term basis to further develop projects and put the money towards their investment properties in the form of renovations and upgrading.
+The best private mortgage lenders are often approached by builders and real estate developers that are looking for quick financing on a short-term basis to further develop projects and put the money towards their investment properties in the form of renovations and upgrading.

 Private lenders also deal with the commercial end of real estate lending.
 Loans to cover renovations on commercial property or loans to finance commercial projects for example.